 Program

 Students normally begin by conducting a thorough review of the relevant literature, formulating hypotheses that grow out of the literature review, and proposing a research design that clearly describes how the data for the project are to be collected and analyzed.
-The research itself is usually carried out in the fall semester of the senior year (and sometimes in the summer following the junior year), and is analyzed, written up, and defended as a completed Honor’s Thesis during the spring semester of the senior year.
-(Students are encouraged to examine several previously written theses, which are available in the sociology department.)
+Students will then work with their advisor to complete an IRB application for their research project over the summer between their junior and senior year, so they are prepared to begin work in the fall.
+The research itself is typically carried out in the fall semester of the senior year.
+Then, in the spring semester, the data is fully analyzed, and students write up their thesis into the same format as a journal article.
+The finalized thesis is read and evaluated by the advisor and second reader, and then students present their work as part of an oral defense at the end of the spring semester in front of the sociology faculty and their peers.

 Program Timeline

-- A first draft of the final thesis must be turned in to the committee members no later than February 1st of the student’s senior year.
+- A first draft of the final thesis must be turned in to the thesis advisor and second-reader no later than March 1st of the student’s senior year.

-- After receiving feedback on the project, the student will have until the last Monday in March to submit a final draft of the senior thesis to their committee.
+- After receiving feedback on the project, the student will have until April 1st to submit a final draft of the senior thesis to their committee.